bovender/LinkTitles/README.md

 ## Usage

 ### Editing a page

-*By default, the LinkTitles extension will **no longer** add links to existing pages whenever you edit and save a page.
-This is because MediaWiki 1.32 changed an important callback function that the LinkTitles extension relied on (see above).*

 When linking-on-edit is enabled (with MW versions prior to 1.33), the extension will by default link whole words only, prefer longer target page titles over